New Jalpaiguri Junction railway station: Services

 New Jalpaiguri Jn, which is commonly called as NJP is the largest as well as busiest railway junction of North East Frontier Zone, which serves as the lifeline of the Northeastern states.
 NJP acts as a connecting base for the Northeastern states to the Indian mainland.
 NJP is the railway station of the largest city of North Bengal (Siliguri), which is popularly referred as the gateway of northeast India.
 New Jalpaiguri railway station is amongst the top hundred booking stations of Indian Railway.

-New Jalpaiguri is connected to almost all parts of the country (except Pune, Haridwar, Rameswaram,Goa and Surat) and has been ranked 10th in the Cleanest Railway Stations of India recently.
-It has a good connection to Kolkata, Delhi and Guwahati and there are many other trains to different parts of India.
-New Jalpaiguri is the Busiest station in North Bengal and the Northeast Frontier Railway Zone.
+New Jalpaiguri has a good connection to Kolkata, Delhi and Guwahati and there are many other trains to different parts of India.
+New Jalpaiguri is the busiest station in North Bengal and the Northeast Frontier Railway Zone.